-With the right support network, early intervention and regular health checks, your child can live their best life within their community.
+With the right support network, early intervention supports and regular health checks, any person with Down syndrome can live their best life within their community.

 As Down syndrome occurs at conception, there are some tests during pregnancy to find out whether your baby has the genetic condition.
 It’s important to know these tests don’t give a definitive answer but rather they tell you how likely it is that your baby has Down syndrome.

 - Non-invasive prenatal testing (NIPT): a small amount of blood is tested for parts of your baby’s DNA

 - First trimester combined screening test: a combination of a blood test and a measurement of the baby’s neck fold from your 12-week ultrasound

 Diagnostic tests, such as chorionic villus sampling (CVS) or amniocentesis, can give you an accurate answer as to whether your baby has Down syndrome, however, these tests have some risks.
 Speak to your doctor or midwife about diagnostic tests, your pregnancy and the risks involved.

 After birth, your doctor will confirm if your child has Down syndrome based on a number of key physical characteristics and a blood test.

 If your child has been diagnosed with Down syndrome, it’s time to speak to a paediatrician or your doctor to get the ball rolling on early intervention.
 They can answer any questions you have and provide you with a number of valuable resources and information.